In this video, I have saved and reloaded a Basic program on open reels, via a reel recorder connected to the Commodore 64.

 Electrical connections

 On the back of the reel recorder there is the connector for the audio line input.
-The connector is also present remote, to turn the recorder on and off.
+The connector is also present Remote, to turn the recorder on and off.

 The audio output (headphones) of the reel recorder has adjustable volume and is located in the front.